repeckadonatas/Weather-Data-Collection/README.md

 ## How To Use The Program (FIX!)

 To use the program, run the _`main.py`_ file.
-You will then be greeted with a welcome message.
-The program uses some pre-set functions for simple ad hoc operations within the database.
-It also allows for custom SQL queries to be written (proper usage and specific SQL functionality must comply with SQL and PostgreSQL).

-To interact with the program use the built-in commands:
-*     To test a connection with a database: test
-*     To create a table: create
-*     To get the list of tables in a database: check
-*     To copy data from a CSV file to a specified table: copy
-*     To write a custom SQL statement: sql
-*     To get a movie or a tv show recommendation based on a genre: rec
-*     To quit the program: exit

-To see the commands at any time, pass an empty of wrong keyword and then type _**help**_ in the terminal window.
+Once started, the API data download will begin, followed by data preparation and then data upload to a table on a database.

+The program runs automatically on a set schedule (once per hour every day).
+The schedule is set using cron.
+Alternatively, a schedule is also set using Windows Task Scheduler.

+Currently, the program retrieves data of the 20 largest cities in Europe.
+If the need arises to get the data for more cities, a name, country and the coordinates of a city must be placed in a text file in `Source/locations/locations.txt` in the same format as other cites (especially the coordinates).

 **Note:**
 - To restart the program, run _`main.py`_ again.